-8640 - TRANSPORTATION FOR FIELD AND OTHER DISTRICT-SPONSORED TRIPS
+8640 - TRANSPORTATION FOR FIELD TRIPS

-Regular or special-purpose school vehicles shall be used for transportation on field and other District-sponsored trips.
+Regular or special-purpose school vehicles shall be used for transportation on field trips.
+These vehicles shall be owned or approved by the District and driven by approved drivers.

 Financial Obligations

 • 6152 - STUDENT FEES

 The School Board may levy certain charges to students to facilitate the utilization of adequate, appropriate learning materials used in the course of instruction.